apache/incubator-pegasus/README.md

 ## Uploading an image to DockerHub

 If you are the contributor of this project, you may need to push the built images to DockerHub.
-Firstly, you should be one of the members of the orgnization "apachepegasus".
+Firstly, you should be one of the members of the orgnization [apachepegasus](https://hub.docker.com/orgs/apachepegasus).

 ```sh
 docker login --username=yourhubusername --email=youremail@company.com